Reantric/vanim/README.md

 # Vanim
 ### It's manim, but worse
 A vector animation software that can be used for educational purposes and for vector art drawing.
+Uses the latest version of Processing (in the library imports).

 ![VANIM](/coverImages/vanim.gif)